 Morning schedules are kept flexible as the best time to photograph the bears comes in the afternoon & evening, giving you time to go over the previous day’s images or to enjoy what the surrounding area has to offer.
 Although the Slovenian bear is our target species, a variety of wildlife might pay a visit throughout the trip, such as foxes, jays, woodpeckers & sparrowhawks.

 At around 3pm you will be taken to the comfortable bear hides that are designed to blend into the surroundings, from which it is best to watch & photograph the Slovenian bears, until around 9pm when you will return to the hotel.
 Here you will experience warm Slovenian hospitality, delicious local food & comfortable surroundings, giving you time to relax, recuperate & reflect on the events of the day.

 We at NaturesLens have created this trip to offer wildlife photography enthusiasts a unique opportunity to capture beautiful images of the majestic brown bear, carefully designing a schedule which removes the need to sleep in hides, ensuring comfortable nights and fulfilling days spent within the Slovenian wilderness.

 We take care of every detail for you, including accommodation & internal travel, ensuring that all you have to worry about is capturing the perfect images on camera.
 Booking early is advised as our tours offer limited spaces.

 Slovenian Bear Workshop Availability

-We recommend that you dress up warmly for early morning starts – it can get quite cold sitting in the hide in the early hours.
+We recommend that you dress up warmly for the early mornings – it can get quite cold sitting in the hide in the early hours.
 Wearing layers is advisable so that they may be shed at a later stage where necessary.